This page provides the release notes for the Agora Video SDK for Android.

 - Occasionally, the audience cannot adjust the channel volume.

-- Occasionally, applications do not respond on some Android devices.
+- Occasionally, apps do not respond on some Android devices.

 - Occasional crashes on some Android devices when switching video resolutions in a live broadcast.